viamrobotics/prime/packages/core/README.md

 pnpm add --save-dev @viamrobotics/prime-core
 ```

-Install [Tailwind][].
+Install [Tailwind][https://tailwindcss.com/].
 In the `tailwind.config.js`, add the components to the content and include the theme:

 ```js
 import { theme } from '@viamrobotics/prime-core/theme';